Is Georgia an At-Fault State When It Comes to a Car Accident?

 Once your Buford car accident lawyer submits this information, the insurance adjuster will review it thoroughly.
 When they have completed their investigation, they will either approve or deny your claim.

-The Defendant’s Insurance Company Should Cover Your Medical Bills and Pay to Repair Your Car
+The Defendant’s Insurance Company Should Cover Your Medical Bills And Pay To Repair Your Car

 If your car was destroyed as a result of the accident, you will be entitled to the fair market value of your vehicle.
 The value will be determined at the time of the crash.
 You are not entitled to receive the replacement value of your car.

-What Happens if the Insurance Adjuster Denies Your Claim?
+What Happens If The Insurance Adjuster Denies Your Claim?

 • The insurance adjuster believes you caused the crash – not the insured